YodasWs/Empires-4x/CONTRIBUTING.md

 ## Open Issues

 Please feel free to work on any Open Issue.
 You can get started by following the standard workflow:
+1. **Comment** on the Issue to notify me and other potential contributers that you're working on the issue, to avoid unnecessary duplicate work.
-1. **Fork** the repo to your account and clone to your computer.
+2. **Fork** the repo to your account and clone to your computer.
-2. **Run** the project on your computer, as documented above.
+3. **Run** the project on your computer, as documented above.
-3. **Make changes** to the appropriate files.
+4. **Make changes** to the appropriate files.
 Currently all the game logic is in `src/pages/game/ctrl.js`.
   It's best to not include the updates made to the JavaScript, CSS, and HTML files in `docs/` in your commits to avoid unnecessary merge conflicts.
-4. **Submit a Pull Request** in this project when it's ready for review.
+5. **Submit a Pull Request** in this project with your updates and be sure to mark it Ready for Review when you're done.

-If you have any questions or get stuck at any point, just let me know in the comments on that issue.
+If you have any questions or get stuck at any point, just let me know in the comments on that Issue or in your Pull Request.

 ### Claiming and Assigning Issues.

-To claim an issue, you may add a comment to the issue saying you'd like to work on it.
-Once your pull request has been opened, we will assign the issue to you and start reviewing for code quality.
+To claim an issue, you may add a comment to the Issue saying you'd like to work on it.
+Once your Pull Request has been opened, I will assign the Issue to you.
+I'll likely start reviewing for code quality right away, but please be sure it's marked Ready for Review when you are finished so I can merge it and test it out.

+Please be considerate not to block work for others if you're unable or unwilling to complete a task.
+If I assign an Issue to you, but you don't open a Pull Request within a week, I'll assume you won't be completing the work and I'll free up the assignment for someone else to pick up.
+If you are still working on it but it's not ready for a Pull Request, please add a comment in the Issue to keep us updated.

+If you start work on an Issue but get stuck on completing it or find you don't have time to finish it, please open a Draft Pull Request and let us know in a comment there on in the Issue and I or another contributor may be able to pick up where you left off.

 ## Documentation